 - y Not previously received any dose of PCV13, PCV15, or PCV20: administer 1 dose of PCV15 or PCV20.
-If PCV15 is used and no previous receipt of PPSV23, administer 1 dose of PPSV23 at least 8 weeks after the PCV15 dose. - y Received PCV before age 6 years but have not received PPSV23 - Previously received at least 1 dose of PCV20: no further PCV or PPSV23 doses needed - Not previously received PCV20: 1 dose PCV20 or 1 dose PPSV23 administer at least 8 weeks after the most recent PCV dose. - y Received PCV13 only at or after age 6 years; administer 1 dose PCV20 or 1 dose PPSV23 at least 8 weeks after the most recent PCV13 dose. - y Received 1 dose PCV13 and 1 dose PPSV23 at or after age 6 years: no further doses of any PCV or PPSV23 indicated.
+If PCV15 is used and no least 8 weeks after the PCV15 dose. - y Received PCV before age 6 years but have not received PPSV23 - Previously received at least 1 dose of PCV20: no further PCV or PPSV23 doses needed - Not previously received PCV20: 1 dose PCV20 or 1 dose PPSV23 administer at least 8 weeks after the most recent PCV dose. - y Received PCV13 only at or after age 6 years: administer 1 dose PCV20 or 1 dose PPSV23 at least 8 weeks after the most recent y Received PCV13 only at or after age 6 years: administer 1 dose PCV13 dose. - y Received 1 dose PCV13 and 1 dose PPSV23 at or after age 6 years: no further doses of any PCV or PPSV23 indicated.

-Children and adolescents on maintenance dialysis, or
+Children and adolescents on maintenance dialysis. or

-with immunocompromising conditions such as nephrotic syndrome; congenital or acquired asplenia or splenic dysfunction; congenital or acquired immunodeficiencies; diseases and conditions treated with immunosuppressive drugs or radiation therapy, including malignant neoplasms, leukemias, lymphomas, Hodgkin disease, and solid organ transplant; HIV infection; or sickle cell disease or other hemoglobinopathies:
+with immunocompromising conditions such as nephrotic syndrome: congenital or acquired asplenia or splenic dysfunction; congenital or acquired immunodeficiencies; diseases and conditions treated with immunosuppressive drugs or radiation therapy, including malignant neoplasms, leukemias, lymphomas, Hodgkin disease, and solid organ transplant; HIV infection; or sickle cell disease or other hemoglobinopathies: Age 2-5 years y Any incomplete PCV series:

-- y Any incomplete PCV series: - 3 PCV doses: 1 dose PCV (at least 8 weeks after the most recent PCV dose) - Less than 3 PCV doses: 2 doses PCV (at least 8 weeks after the most recent dose and administered at least 8 weeks apart) - y Completed recommended PCV series but have not received PPSV23 $\,$ - Previously received at least 1 dose of PCV20: no further PCV or PPSV23 doses needed - Not previously received PCV20: administer 1 dose PCV20 or 1 dose PPSV23 at least 8 weeks after the most recent PCV dose.
+- 3 PCV doses: 1 dose PCV (at least 8 weeks after the most recent PCV dose) - Less than 3 PCV doses: 2 doses PCV (at least 8 weeks after the most recent dose and administered at least 8 weeks apart) - y Completed recommended PCV series but have not received PPSV23 - Previously received at least 1 dose of PCV20: no further PCV or PPSV23 doses needed - Not previously received PCV20: administer 1 dose PCV20 or 1 dose PPSV23 at least 8 weeks after the most recent PCV dose.
 If PPSV23 is used, administer 1 dose of PCV20 or dose 2 PPSV23 at least 5 years after dose 1 PPSV23.